windyScripts/dev-directory/.github/PULL_REQUEST_TEMPLATE.md

 # Checklist:

-- [ ] Changes have new/updated automated tests
+- [ ] Changes have new/updated automated tests, if applicable
-- [ ] Changes have been manually tested
+- [ ] Changes have new/updated docs, if applicable
 - [ ] I have performed a self-review of my own code
-- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] I have added comments on any new, hard-to-understand code
-- [ ] My changes generate no new warnings
+- [ ] Changes have been manually tested
-- [ ] Docs have been updated if applicable
+- [ ] Changes generate no new errors or warnings